Sofia-J-21/REVENUE___INSIGHTS_ANALYTICS/README.md

 - Optimize revenue management by tracking occupancy and booking patterns.

-- Provide a single source of truth for all operational and financial metrics.
+- Provide a single source of truth for all operational and financial metrics

 - Enable forecasting and planning for peak and off-peak seasons.

 - Foster better collaboration between departments by sharing consistent KPI definitions.

+## DASHBOARD - "C:\Users\91701\OneDrive\Pictures\Final Dashboard.png"